divyasoneji/divyasoneji/README.md

-# Hi, I'm Divya Soneji 👋
+# Hello, I'm Divya Soneji 👋

 Welcome to my GitHub profile!
 I'm a Software Engineer at Fugro Marine USA with 3 years of experience in developing scalable web and desktop applications.
 I'm proficient in C#, .NET, TypeScript, React, Python, and other technologies, and am committed to delivering high-quality solutions.
 I hold a Bachelor’s degree in Computer Science from Simon Fraser University, where I built a strong foundation in programming, web technologies, and system design.
 I'm strongly passionate about continuous learning and creating impactful and reliable software.